Australian Idol Out for 2010

 Last night was Pink night on Idol, which may very well be the lamest excuse for a theme ever.
 That’s particularly true when the colourful one herself is nowhere to be seen.
 I think there should be a rule that there can’t be a performer-centric Idol theme until that person or band has notched up at least 15 years in the biz.
 But again, I digress.

 Before we were saturated with Pinkness it was time to send one Idol packing.
 With all the girls safe, we were left with an all-male bottom three.
-Those unlucky lads in for a nervous wait were Scott Newnham, James Johnson, and Tim Johnson.
+Those unlucky lads in for a nervous wait were Scott Newnham, James Johnston, and Tim Johnson.
 I really didn’t mind who left us, although I felt James had definitely done enough to stay.
 As it turned out, we said goodbye to Mr Bland, Tim Johnson.
 I’ll probably miss his generically handsome face, but that’s about all.

 Nathan Brake lived up to his early promise with an incredible performance of “Just Like a Pill.”
 I love Nathan more than any other Idol, so I may be a little biased, but I thought this was brilliant.
 He stripped back the layers and allowed himself to be raw, vulnerable and beautiful.
 He seemed on the verge of tears through most of it, and that was compelling.
 I haven’t been wowed by Nathan in recent weeks, and that was making me nervous.
 This was just what I needed to hear from him.